Track These 4 Inbound Marketing Metrics to Evaluate Your Progress

 What it doesn’t show you: Keyword rankings won’t tell you about traffic.
 For instance, you might rank highly for a unique term that doesn’t get a lot of traffic.
 Or, you might rank highly but not get clicked in the search results.

 How to improve it: Do keyword research to understand searcher intent.
-When you know what buyers are searching for, you can produce content that addresses their questions — which means you’ll attract the right people to your inbound sales pipeline.
+When you know what buyers looking to take action are searching for, you can produce content that addresses their questions — which means you’ll attract the right people to your inbound sales pipeline.

 3. Session-to-contact rate

-Simply put, the session-to-contact rate shows what percentage of visitors convert, which could mean they fill out a form, sign up for your mailing list, or download an asset.
+Simply put, this number shows what percentage of visitors convert and enter your database for marketing.
+This could mean they fill out a form, sign up for your mailing list, or download an asset, among other things.

 Tool to use: HubSpot (or another CRM that tracks contact data so you can compare it with traffic)

-What it shows you: The session-to-contact rate shows that some site visitors are serious about buying from you because they’ve gone from reading or viewing a piece of content to taking an action.
+What it shows you: The session-to-contact rate shows that some site visitors are serious about what you do because they’ve gone from reading or viewing a piece of content to taking an action.
+They've given you their contact information in exchange for an offer or learning more.

 What it doesn’t show you: Session-to-contact rate is a better indicator of how qualified visitors are, but it still won’t correlate directly to sales.
 In the B2B space, you don’t know if the person who fills out the form is actually a decision-maker.